Lauryn2509/Cryptocurrency-Market-Data-TWAP-Paper-Trading-API/README.md

 ### Aim of the API
 The primary goal of this API is to simulate cryptocurrency trading using TWAP orders without risking real capital.
 It achieves this by allowing users to:
+- Obtain trading pairs and klines of a given pair through REST Endpoint from Binance or Kraken
 - Monitor real-time cryptocurrency prices from Binance or Kraken (choice given to the user)
 - Execute TWAP orders for supported trading pairs
 - Track order execution progress